stu2100/CV/README.md

 # CV
-My HTML CV for cloud development challenge
+My HTML CV for the 'Cloud Resume Challenge'